Blogs

 I. ORIGIN AND FOUNDATION OF THE UNITED ARAB EMIRATES

-During World War I, the airfields and ports of the Gulf played an important role in the development conflict in favor of the United Kingdom.
+During World War I, the airfields and ports of the Gulf took on an important role in the development of the development of the conflict in favour of the United Kingdom.
 At the end of World War II in 1945, the League of Arab States (Arab League) was created, formed by those who enjoyed some colonial independence.
-The organization attracted the attention of the Truce States.
+The organization caught the attention of the Truce States.

-In 1960, the Organization of Petroleum Exporting Countries (OPEC) was created, with Saudi Arabia, Iran, Iraq, Kuwait and Venezuela as founders and headquartered in Vienna, Austria.
-The seven emirates, which would later form the United Arab Emirates, joined in 1967.
+In 1960, the Organization of the Petroleum Exporting Countries (OPEC) was created, with Saudi Arabia, Iran, Iraq, Kuwait and Venezuela as its founders and headquartered in Vienna, Austria.
+The seven emirates, which would later form the United Arab Emirates, were united in 1967.

-In 1968, the United Kingdom withdrew its military force from the region, and the Truce States organized the Federation of Emirates of the Persian Gulf, but it failed when Qatar and Bahrain became independent.
-In the following years, the exploitation of the enormous oil wells discovered years earlier began.
+In 1968, the United Kingdom withdrew its military force from the region, and the Truce States organized the Federation of the Persian Gulf Emirates, but it failed when Qatar and Bahrain became independent.
+In the years that followed, the exploitation of the huge oil wells discovered years earlier began.

-In 1971, six Emirates became independent from the British Empire: Abu Dhabi, Dubai, Sharjah, Ajman, Umm al Qaywayn and Fujairah, forming the federation of the United Arab Emirates, with a legal system based on the 1971 constitution.
-Once consolidated, they joined the Arab League on June 12.
-The seventh emirate, Ras Al-Khaimah, joined the following year.
+In 1971, six Emirates gained independence from the British Empire: Abu Dhabi, Dubai, Sharjah, Ajman, um al Qaywayn and Fujairah, forming the federation of the United Arab Emirates, with a legal system based on the 1971 constitution.
+Once consolidated, on June 12 they joined the Arab League.
+The seventh emirate, Ras Al-Khaimah joined the following year.

-After the 1973 oil crisis, the UAE began to accumulate enormous wealth, because OPEC members decided not to export any more oil to the countries that supported Israel during the Yom Kippur war.
-Today, 80-85% of the UAE population is immigrant.
-The UAE became the third largest oil producer in the Middle East, after Saudi Arabia and Libya.
+Beginning with the 1973 oil crisis, the Emirates began to accumulate enormous wealth, due to the fact that OPEC members decided not to export any more oil to the countries that supported Israel during the Yom Kippur War.
+Currently, 80-85% of the UAE's population is an immigrant.
+The United Arab Emirates became the third largest oil producer in the Middle East, after Saudi Arabia and Libya.

 II.
 POLITICAL AND LEGAL SYSTEM